 Research has proven that academic achievement for each student is enhanced when the student has regular and punctual attendance.
 To foster accountability, to match the work environment policies, and to foster learning and understanding; attendance is mandatory in the Associate Degree Nursing Program.
 Understanding that illnesses and unavoidable problems do arise, the ADNP does allow for some absences within the program.
 Faculty do not inquire as to why a student is absent because the student is an adult learner.
 Attendance is taken for each class and may be taken several times during a class.
 If the student is asked to leave the classroom for any reason (sleeping, talking or other inappropriate behavior), the student is given an absence for the day.
 Faculty will not do make up classes or repeat lectures for students who miss a class.
-Students who exceed allowable absences of (2) in RNSG 1443 no longer meet the course criteria per the board of nursing.
+Students who exceed allowable absences of (1) in RNSG 2432 no longer meet the course criteria per the board of nursing.
 These students will be withdrawn from the program and receive a grade of "F", except in the case of COVID. (see handbook) When an unavoidable reason for class absence arises, such as a covered illness, an official trip authorized by the college, or an official activity, the instructor may permit the student to make up the work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.

-1443 and ADNP-Specific Requirements:
+2432 and ADNP-Specific Requirements:

 - 1. The SPC ADNP policy must be followed.
 Refer to the SPC ADNP Nursing Student Handbook to review this policy.
 In addition, refer to the attendance policy found in the South Plains College Catalog. - Punctual and regular class attendance, as stated in the SPC handbook, is required of all students attending South Plains College.
 According to the SPC Student Handbook, there are no excused absences.
 The instructor/course leader has the prerogative of dropping the student from the course for any absences. - 3.
 Students are expected to attend all lecture days.
 In the event of illness, it is the student's responsibility to notify his/her instructor and get the lecture materials.
-The student can miss no more than [2 days] of classroom lectures.
-A student missing more than [2 days] will be dropped from RNSG 1443.
+The student can miss no more than [1 day] of classroom lectures.
+A student missing more than [1 day] will be dropped from RNSG 2432.
 The course leader may initiate the withdrawal of the student for any absences.
 Reinstatement is handled on an individual basis. - 4.
-Two tardies equal one (1) full absence; if a tardy places a student over the allowable absences (2), the student cannot meet the course objectives and cannot pass the course. (i.e. 2 Absences and 1 tardy)
+Two tardies equal one (1) full absence; if a tardy places a student over the allowable absences (1), the student cannot meet the course objectives and cannot pass the course. (i.e. 1 Absences and 1 tardy) - 5.
+Students who leave more than 30 minutes before class is dismissed are counted as tardy unless prior arrangements have been made with the lecturing instructor.
+Students leaving more than an hour before class is dismissed are counted as absent unless prior arrangements have been made with the lecturing instructor.
+If this absence puts the student over the allowable absences (1), the student cannot meet the course objectives and cannot pass the course.